obvonage/deved-platform/content/blog/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 \[Saina] Definitely a Masters in Machine Learning and Artificial Intelligence.
 I’m also finishing in a few months with Jaison.

 ## S﻿tay in the Loop

+To find out which upcoming developer events the Vonage Developer Relations team will be at, check out our Developer Community [page](https://developer.vonage.com/community).

+Looking for other Vonage developers?
+Join the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).